AnkitRajSri/OpenAI-Applications/README.md

-# OpenAI Applications
+# GPT Sentiment Detector App

-### This repo contains below applications built using the OpenAI API.
+### This repo contains below application built using the OpenAI API.
 ##### 1. Sentiment Detector using ChatGPT